 Such an optimization problem defines a region in space called the feasible region, the set of points satisfying the constraints.
-Because the constraints are all linear, the feasible region forms a geometric object called a polytope, having flat faces and edges (see Figure 14.1).
+Because the constraints are all linear, the feasible region forms a geometric object called a polytope, having flat faces and edges (see Figure 13.1).
 The Simplex Algorithm jumps among the vertices of the feasible region searching for an optimal point.
 It does this by moving along the edges of the feasible region in such a way that the objective function is always increased after each move.

-- (a) The feasible region for a linear program with 2-dimensional constraints. - (b) The feasible region for a linear program with 3-dimensional constraints.
+(b) The feasible region for a linear program with 3-dimensional constraints.

-Figure 14.1: If an optimal point exists, it is one of the vertices of the polyhedron.
+Figure 13.1: If an optimal point exists, it is one of the vertices of the polyhedron.
 The simplex algorithm searches for optimal points by moving between adjacent vertices in a direction that increases the value of the objective function until it finds an optimal vertex.